Mari Elka Pangestu: Political career

-When focusing on tourism priorities within her portfolio she was both supportive of plans to develop the tourist sector but also pointed some well-known problems.
+When focusing on tourism priorities within her portfolio she was supportive of plans to develop the tourist sector but also pointed out some well-known problems.
 She noted, for example, that problems of hygiene, security, and poor infrastructure constitute handicaps for the industry in Indonesia.
 She discussed the need for a strategy to develop the tourist sector.
 She also emphasised that a range of challenges would need to be tackled in promoting the sector in Indonesia and that some of the challenges would take time to overcome.
-Other steps she announced with the aim of promoting tourism included an emphasis on sports tourism, with priority to be given to the promotion of golf in the short-term and increasing attention to other activities such as yachting over the longer-term.
+Other steps she announced to promote tourism included an emphasis on sports tourism, with priority to be given to the promotion of golf in the short term and increasing attention to other activities such as yachting over the longer term.

 In late 2012 Pangestu expressed the hope that up to 10 million foreign tourists would visit Indonesia in 2014.
 She noted that there had been a falling away of tourists visiting Indonesia from Europe following the economic problems in 2011 and 2012 in the eurozone.
 However, she said that the government hoped that foreign tourist arrivals from countries in the Asia-Pacific region would hopefully offset the fall in tourists from Europe.
 She particularly pointed to the importance of the Chinese market where, she said, outbound tourists had climbed to 70 million in 2011.